 There are a whole host of much rarer side effects which will be listed in the information sheet dispensed with the medication.
 These are very unlikely to occur, but have to be published by law.

-Antibiotics can affect the effectiveness of the Oral contraceptive pill.
+Antibiotics can affect the effectiveness of the oral contraceptive pill.

 Additional contraceptive precautions will be needed whilst taking antibiotics until at least seven days after completion of course of antibiotics.
 This should be discussed with your doctor.